Understanding the CRAM Risk Assessment Method

 Secondly, it allows for identifying vulnerabilities and threats specific to the organization’s environment, enabling targeted risk mitigation strategies.

 However, there are also some disadvantages associated with the CRAMM methodology.
-One major limitation is its complexity, which requires trained professionals to implement and interpret the results effectively.
+One major limitation is its complexity, which requires trained professionals to implement and interpret and analyze the results effectively.

-Additionally, the extensive documentation process can be time-consuming and resource-intensive for organizations with limited resources.
+Additionally, the extensive documentation process can be time-consuming and resource-intensive for organizations with limited computing resources.

 Information Risk Management